Marko-Cukanic/VetCare-Booking-Website/INSTRUCTIONS.md

 - Open in your browser [http://localhost:8080](http://localhost:8080)

+Run with
+docker-compose up
+if you make changes to code
+docker-compose up --build

 database details:
 docker exec -it team-project-group-p08-07-db-1 mysql -u vetuser -p use vetcaredb username vetuser password for mysql 1234

-To assign Prescriptions as a vet
-Sign in with admin account
-username admin@vetcare.com
-password admin
-Then go to prescription page and assign prescription should appear
+To assign prescriptions log in with admin account and go to prescriptions page and press assign prescriptions at the bottom of the page
+Add pet first by hovering over profile and pressing add new pet